Posts

 Image

-Hiking the West Highland Way Trail Walking North Through History, Rain, and Highland Resilience The West Highland Way stretches 154 km from Milngavie, a suburb of Glasgow, to the outdoor capital of Fort William, gateway to Ben Nevis.
-Following old drovers’ roads, military tracks, and loch-side paths, this trail marked Scotland’s first official long-distance route and has become one of the most popular hikes in the UK and Europe.
-We arrived here after walking Wainwright’s Coast to Coast and finishing the Pennine Way, with only two weeks remaining in our UK journey before a return transatlantic voyage aboard the Queen Mary 2 .
-What began as a spontaneous decision to head north quickly turned into a journey of contrasts: sublime Highland scenery met with the mental challenges of trail crowds, unpredictable weather, and the evolving definition of wilderness.
-The West Highland Way offered us moments of unexpected solitude, wild beauty, and encounters with feral goats, ancient ruins,...
+Hiking the West Highland Way Trail Walking North Through History, Rain, and the Highlands The West Highland Way stretches for 154 kilometres from Milngavie, just outside Glasgow, to Fort William at the foot of Ben Nevis.
+Following old drovers’ roads, military tracks, and loch-side paths, it traces a route through the Scottish Highlands that is both historic and shaped by the land itself.
+As Scotland’s first official long-distance trail, it has become one of the most well-known walks in the UK and Europe, drawing hikers north.
+We arrived here already carrying the experience and exhaustion of distance.
+After completing Wainwright’s Coast to Coast and finishing the Pennine Way, we had only a little more than two weeks remaining in our UK journey before returning once more to the Atlantic aboard Queen Mary 2.
+What began as a spontaneous decision to continue north quickly became something more complex - a walk defined not only by the beauty of the Highlands, but by the rea...